ffund/intro-ml-tss21/slides/1-explore-data.md

 Sometimes, information from the training set can "leak" into the evaluation - this is called data leakage.

 Or, information from the target variable (which should not be available during inference) leaks into the feature data.

+Or, the model learns a "pattern" that will not be present during the "real" task.

+Data leakage: the model uses something (a feature, a pattern in the data, actual data points) that will not be available during "real" inference task.

 :::